lestercorderomurillo/dxkit-storehook/README.md

 ## Usage

-To start, call `createStore` to return a new Hook.
-This new hook can be accessed anywhere.
+To begin, invoke the `createStoreHook` function to generate a new Hook.
+This fresh hook will be accessible universally, containing an array with your store state and an object with mutations.
+Integration with your ORM system, as well as fetch/submit operations, will be straightforward.

 ```jsx
 import { createStore } from 'zen-state';